posmocoop/general/membership.md

 # Mitgliederverzeichnis

+## 2 Cases, Shared Name and Email, Password, Start Date
+We have 2 cases:
+- Someone is already a POSMO One user and has therefore an account, now s/he wants to upgrade and become a cooperative member.
+- Someone wants to become a cooperative member.

+Name, email, password, are shared with Datamap, so that people have the same login.
+If someone already has a Posmo app login, s/he can login first and only has to fill out the rest.

-For members we need there membership start date (hidden, when they pay in).
+For members we need their membership start date (hidden, when they pay in).

 ## Questions:
 - Approval of Statues.
 Before?
 Privacy/Terms?
 Forgot Password?